Breakdown of Quantum Chaos in the Staggered-Field XXZ Chain: Confinement and Meson Formation: Abstract

 \section{Abstract}

 Confinement of fractionalized excitations can strongly restructure many-body spectra.
 We investigate this phenomenon in the gapped spin-$\frac{1}{2}$ XXZ chain subject to a staggered field, where spinons bind into domain-wall ``mesons'' deep in the antiferromagnetic phase.
-We present evidence that this non-integrable model exhibits both Hilbert space fractionalization and quantum scar formation as controlled by the anisotropy parameter $\Delta$.
-Exact diagonalization across symmetry-resolved sectors reveals a crossover from Gaussian-orthogonal (chaotic) level statistics at weak anisotropy $\Delta \sim 1$ to non-ergodic behavior deep in the antiferromagnetic regime $\Delta\gg 1$ through scrutinizing the adjacent gap ratios, accompanied by a striking banding of eigenstates by domain-wall number in correlation and entanglement measures.
+We present evidence that this non-integrable model develops weak Hilbert-space fragmentation and scar-like eigenstate structure as controlled by the anisotropy parameter $\Delta$.
+Exact diagonalization across symmetry-resolved sectors reveals a crossover from Gaussian-orthogonal (chaotic) level statistics at weak anisotropy $\Delta \sim 1$ to non-ergodic behavior deep in the antiferromagnetic regime $|\Delta| \gg 1$, through scrutinizing the adjacent gap ratios, accompanied by a striking banding of eigenstates by domain-wall number in correlation and entanglement measures.
 The Page-like entanglement dome characteristic of chaotic spectra gives way to suppressed, band-resolved entanglement consistent with emergent quasi-conservation of domain walls.
-To investigate further the formation mechanism of mesonic scar states, we carry out meson spectroscopy near the two-spinon threshold and compare with the analytic ladder predicted by Rutkevich [Phys.
-Rev. B 106, 134405 (2022)].
-We test the theory through continuum-relative bindings, an offset-removed Airy scaling collapse, and explicit two-meson thresholds that determine the number of stable meson levels.
-The low-lying spectrum shows close quantitative agreement, while deviations at higher energies are consistent with finite-size and subleading corrections.
+To investigate further the formation mechanism of mesonic scar states, we carry out meson spectroscopy near the two-spinon threshold and compare the exact diagonalization data to three complementary analytic descriptions due to Rutkevich: the near-threshold Airy ladder, the semiclassical Wentzel--Kramers--Brillouin (WKB) quantization formula for mesons well inside the confinement window, and the strong-anisotropy expansion for the upper part of the finite-size ladder.
+We test these descriptions through continuum-relative bindings, offset-removed Airy scaling, explicit two-meson thresholds determining the number of stable meson levels, and direct comparisons of absolute energies and level spacings.
+The low-lying spectrum shows close quantitative agreement, while the broader comparison clarifies the complementary regimes of validity of the Airy, WKB, and strong-anisotropy descriptions.
 These results establish a unified account of confinement-induced nonergodicity and provide a template for quantitative meson spectroscopy in quantum spin chains.